Souvik-code-ai/Account-Verification-Project/README.md

 # Account-Verification-Project
-# By sending 6-digit code
+# By sending 6-digit code.